June 14, 2022

 4 4 panda China 10

-The next piece of code adds two new columns – avg_sleep_hours and has_tail – to the super_sleepers DataFrame at once:
+The next piece of code adds two new columns – avg_sleep_hours

-# Reconstructing the super_sleepers DataFrame
+# Reconstructing the `super_sleepers` DataFrame

 super_sleepers <- super_sleepers_initial